ruimaruima/missing-semester/_2020/course-shell.md

 their input and write to their output, whatever it may be.
-In the case above, the _shell_ (which is authenticated just as your user) tries to open the brightness file for writing, before setting that as `sudo echo`'s output, but is prevented from doing so since the shell does not run as root.
+In the case above, the _shell_ (which is authenticated just as your user) tries to open the brightness file for writing, before setting that as `sudo echo`'s output, but is prevented from doing so since **the shell does not run as root**.
 Using this knowledge, we can work around this:

 ```console
 $ echo 3 | sudo tee brightness